pranay1208/mobot/README.md

 User credentials are not saved on device for security purposes.
 You will be prompted to input your credentials for each app session.

+User credentials, used for fetching course information, are sent encrypted to ensure safety.

 ## Dashboard

 The dashboard page displays key information from each refresh.
 Performing a refresh will update the course content on your device and display the changes made.